 Focal Shape 65

-- Tweeter with very low directivity for a flexible listening position
+- Low tweeter directivity for a flexible listening position

-- Designed without a port, but with a double passive radiator, allowing it to be placed near a wall
+- Designed without a port allowing it to be placed near a wall

-- Flax sandwich cone: controlled and well-defined bass, natural and detailed lower mid-range and upper mid-range range
+- Flax sandwich cone: controlled & articulated bass; natural & detailed lower mid-range; & upper mid-range registers

 These monitors will run you around $2,000 per pair and offer a frequency range of 40Hz to 35kHz and a 2-way speaker configuration.